Technical SEO

 2. Your content is wider than the screen.

-To resolve these issues you can use:-
+To resolve these issues, you can use the following:-

 Sure, here are the solutions you mentioned, rewritten as bullet points:

 • Use a Mobile-Friendly Theme: If your page is not using a mobile-friendly theme, this could be the cause of the issue.
-Switch to a theme that is designed to be responsive and compatible with mobile devices.
+Switch to a theme designed to be responsive and compatible with mobile devices.

 • Review Specific Page Content Where Error is Thrown: If your content is wider than the screen, it can cause mobile-friendliness issues.
 Review the specific pages where the error is thrown by visiting the site from your mobile device.
 Check whether the content is wider than the screen or not.